 The third edition of the PMBOK® Guide was published in 2004.
 One major change to the PMBOK® Guide in this edition was to evaluate project management practices based on what was “generally recognized as good practice on most projects most of the time”.
 This essentially means that the project management practices included in the PMBOK® Guide would be useful to most projects.

 The fourth edition of the PMBOK® Guide was published in 2009, five years after the publication of the 3rd Edition.
 This edition aimed to make the contents the PMBOK® Guide more consistent and accessible.
 The widely recognized “triple constraints” for project management were expanded to six, namely, scope, quality, schedule, budget, resources, and risk.

-The current PMBOK® Guide — the fifth Edition- was released in 2013.
+The current PMBOK® Guide — the Fifth Edition- was released in 2013.
 This edition attempts to include advancements in the field of project management - in particular, rolling wave planning and adaptive lifecycle- in its contents.

 The PMP® Exam is changing in 2015

-The five domains of practice for the PMP® remain the same.
+The five domains of practice for PMP® remain the same.
 However, tasks within each domain have been modified, added, or removed.

 The new PMP® Exam Content Outline is currently undergoing changes.
 The proportion of questions from each domain that will appear on the exam has not yet been determined.
-Additionally, the knowledge and skills associated with each of these domains and tasks is not included.
+Additionally, the knowledge and skills associated with each of these domains and tasks are not included.
 This information will be available no later than June 15, 2015.